zhuorantan/teslausb/README.md

 ## Intro

-You can configure a Raspberry Pi Zero W so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
+You can configure a Raspberry Pi Zero W or Raspberry Pi 4 so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
 Since it's a computer:
 * Scripts running on the Pi can automatically copy the clips to an archive server when you get home.
 * The Pi can hold both dashcam clips and music files.
 * The Pi can automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports.